Dayton’s first bite of pizza came from the back of a Kettering party supply and grocery store.

 “The fun of the free enterprise system is that you can go as far as you want if you are willing to offer a little more than the average person,” Cassano Sr. told the Dayton Daily News in March 1974.

 A few years after Cassano Sr. retired in 1986, his son Vic Cassano Jr. bought the company.
 Today the third generation runs the company.

-More than 60 years after it was founded, Cassano’s Pizza King has been honored by the State of Ohio with a historical marker outside the company headquarters in Kettering.
+More than 60 years after it was founded, Cassano’s Pizza King was honored in 2016 by the State of Ohio with a historical marker outside the company headquarters in Kettering.
 The marker commemorates the pizza chain’s contribution to the state’s history.